 We entered into an employment agreement with Geoff MacKay, our President and Chief Executive Officer, on December 22, 2016.
-In connection with this offering, we entered into an amended and restated employment agreement with Mr. MacKay, which will become effective as of the closing of this offering.
-Under the terms of the new employment agreement, Mr. MacKay is entitled to receive an annual base salary of \$500,000 and an annual target bonus of 50% of his annual base salary based upon our board of directors' assessment of Mr. MacKay's performance and our attainment of targeted goals as set by the board of directors in its sole discretion.
-Mr. MacKay also previously entered into a Confidentiality and IP Assignment Agreement with us, the terms of which are incorporated into his new employment agreement.
+Under the terms of the employment agreement, Mr. MacKay is entitled to receive an annual base salary of \$400,000 and an annual target bonus of 40% of his annual base salary based upon our board of directors' assessment of Mr. MacKay's performance and our attainment of targeted goals as set by the board of directors in their sole discretion.
+Pursuant to his employment agreement, Mr. MacKay also entered into a Confidentiality and IP Assignment Agreement with us.

-Mr. MacKay's new employment agreement provides that, in the event that his employment is terminated by us without "cause" or by Mr. MacKay with "good reason", subject to the execution and effectiveness of a separation agreement and release, he will be entitled to receive (i) an amount equal to 100% of his base salary, provided that Mr. MacKay has not breached any of the confidentiality, noncompetition or cooperation provisions set forth in, or incorporated into, the new employment agreement, payable on our normal payroll cycle, and (ii) reimbursement of COBRA premiums for health benefit coverage, up to an amount equal to the monthly employer contribution that we would have made to provide health insurance to Mr. MacKay had he remained employed with us for up to 12 months.
-Additionally, all stock options and other stock based awards held by Mr. MacKay that would have vested if he had remained employed by us for an additional 12 months following the date of termination will vest and become exercisable or nonforfeitable as of the date of termination.
+Mr. MacKay's employment agreement provides that, in the event that his employment is terminated by us without "cause" or by Mr. MacKay with "good reason", subject to the execution and effectiveness of a separation agreement and release, he will be entitled to receive (i) an amount equal to 75% of his base salary, provided that Mr. MacKay has not breached any provisions contained in the Confidentiality and IP Assignment Agreement, payable on our normal payroll cycle, and (ii) reimbursement of COBRA premiums for health benefit coverage, up to an amount equal to the monthly employer contribution that we would have made to provide health insurance to Mr. MacKay had he remained employed with us for up to nine months.
+Additionally, all stock options and other stock based awards held by Mr. MacKay that would have vested if he had remained employed by us for an additional nine months following the date of termination will vest and become exercisable or non-forfeitable as of the date of termination.